Are You a Leader? Become a Nurse Administrator

 Nurse Administrator Certifications

 Nursing administration is a fast-growing field.
-In fact, the U.S. Bureau of Labor Statistics (BLS) projects 18% growth in jobs for medical and health service manager roles through 2028.
+In fact, the U.S. Bureau of Labor Statistics (BLS) projects an 28.4% growth in jobs for medical and health service manager roles through 2032.
 This includes nurse administrators—good news for the many nurses interested in the field.

 That means that now could be a great time to get started if you’re interested in the field.
 Earning a degree or credential now could put you ahead of the pack for nursing leadership roles down the road.

 The BLS doesn’t track salary data for nurse administrators specifically.
-However, it does track annual salaries for medical and health services managers in general and says they earn an average of $115,160.
+However, it does track annual salaries for medical and health services managers in general.
+Take a look at median annual salaries by state:

 How Do Nursing Administrator Salaries Compare to Similar Jobs?

-Based on BLS data for health services managers, nurse administrators can make around 49% more than registered nurses, who make an average annual salary of $77,460.
+Based on BLS data for health services managers, nurse administrators can make around 49% more than registered nurses, who make a median annual salary of $81,220.
 With the exception of nurse anesthetists, nurse administrators generally make more than nurses in other advanced positions:

 How to Stay Informed in this Field